Creating a mentor programme

 The initial contact was made over Slack or email and went something like this;

 Hi X, I mentioned I was setting up a mentor programme for my team.
 I’m on the hunt for mentors and you were on my list.
 Is it something you’re doing now, would think about doing or willing to do?
 I think it could be something like a 1hr hangout every six weeks with the mentee?
+The response was better than expected.
+Everyone wanted to get involved.

 There was something interesting about contacting the potential mentors.
 A couple replied back saying they were unsure if they had anything to offer.